Tokittoo/PigOS/Scripts/pigosvm/README.md

 ## VM Host Guide

-HyDE uses Hyprland, which has specific requirements for VM environments.
+PigOS uses Hyprland, which has specific requirements for VM environments.
 Hyprland VM support is limited - see [Hyprland - Running in a VM](https://wiki.hyprland.org/Getting-Started/Installation/#running-in-a-vm) for official guidance.

 > [!NOTE]
-> I'm trying here to make HyDE easier to work with VM's.
+> I'm trying here to make PigOS easier to work with VM's.
 If you have any suggestions based on your hardware and experience, or find this documentation inaccurate, please let me know.

 **Key Requirements:**